 AI Art Is Exploding.
 Here Is Everything You Need to Know About How It Works

-In 2022, a piece of AI-generated artwork called Theatre D'Opera Spatial won first place in the digital art category at the Colorado State Fair in the United States.
+In 2022, a piece of AI-generated artwork called Theatre D'Opera Spatial won first place in the digital art category at the Colorado State Fair.
 The artist, Jason Allen, had used an AI image generator called Midjourney to create it.
-When the win became public, the reaction was immediate and divided.
+When the win became public the reaction was immediate and divided.
 Some called it a breakthrough.
 Others called it cheating.
 Almost everyone agreed it was a turning point.

-This post is going to change that.
-It covers how AI image generation works, the tools that are doing it best in 2026, the real debates around copyright and creativity, and what this technology means for artists, designers, and anyone who creates visual content for a living.
+This post covers how AI image generation works, the tools doing it best in 2026, the real debates around copyright and creativity, and what this technology means for artists and designers who create visual content professionally.

 AI generated digital artwork created with ChatGPT showing dramatic cinematic scene 2026